Romanian Plum Dumplings (Galuste cu Prune)

 - Combine the mashed potatoes with the flour and eggs until it becomes a dough.
 As with any dough, if it’s too sticky add in a little bit of flour; if it’s too crumbly add in some water.
 Roll into a cylinder, and cut into pieces 1 to 1 ½ inches.

 - Take half (or a quarter, if you have a smaller section of dough) of a plum and try to wrap a cut section of the dough around it into a ball shape.
 This part can get a little tricky.
 Remember: flour is your friend!

 - Once all dumplings have been formed, turn the pot of water down to a low boil.
 Depending on the size of your pot you may be able to get all 10 in at once; others might have to repeat this step in two batches.
 The main point is to now crowd the dumplings.
 Boil for approximately 20 minutes.

 - You’ll know they’re done when they begin to float.
 Don’t worry, some of the plum juice might sneak out while you’re moving them.
 Remove from the water and immediately dredge through the breadcrumb mixture.
 They should be just sticky enough to get a nice thin coating.

 - Roll the still hot and a little moist dumplings in the breadcrumb mixture until they are well coated.

-- Can be eaten cold, but best served immiately with a generous splot of your favourite jam and a little cream.
+- The plum dumplings can be eaten cold, but they are best served warm with a bit of jam and cream/sour cream or Greek yogurt.